Unofficial Bio

 The unofficial entry for you, for me, is paradox.
 A condition at the heart of every human creature.

 In 1950, my Cuban father was born in Sancti Spíritus.
+Like many, my Cuban grandparents’ support of the revolution as wealthy, educated professionals was all-encompassing.
 My Cuban grandmother was an attorney who attended law school at the University of Havana with her classmate, Fidel Castro.
-As a physician, my Cuban grandfather delivered money and medical supplies to the guerrilla fighters in the Sierra Maestra under the repeated guise of a picnic in the mountains.
-Like many, my grandparents’ initial support of the Cuban Revolution as wealthy, educated professionals was all-encompassing.
+As a physician, my Cuban grandfather smuggled money, food, and medical supplies to the rebel fighters in the Escambray Mountains, where he treated Che Guevara’s asthma on multiple occasions.
+During the Battle of Santa Clara, my grandparents hid rebel fighters in their home.
+As my father’s family fought to rid their homeland of American interests, they were unknowingly tugging on a thread that would lead to the complete dissolution of their familial and cultural universe.

 Many years down the road, my parents would meet in New Orleans.
 It was a seismic union where both sides of history’s coin would converge in my heritage as a doubly-lived paradox awash in humanity’s geopolitical fallout.